awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 A CDK Pipeline involves at least two environments\.
 The first environment is where the pipeline is provisioned\.
 The second environment is where you want to deploy the application's stacks or stages to \(stages are groups of related stacks\)\.
 These environments can be the same, but a best practice recommendation is to isolate stages from each other in different environments\.

 **Note**
-See [Bootstrapping](bootstrapping.md) for more information on the kinds of resources created by bootstrapping and how to customize the bootstrap stack\.
+See [AWS CDK bootstrapping](bootstrapping.md) for more information on the kinds of resources created by bootstrapping and how to customize the bootstrap stack\.

 Continuous deployment with CDK Pipelines requires the following to be included in the CDK Toolkit stack:
 + An Amazon Simple Storage Service \(Amazon S3\) bucket\.